Festival of Inquiry

-The Abbey School is rightfully proud of its Alumnae community, and all that its former pupils go on to achieve with their lives and careers.
-We are always delighted to hear about what you are doing after departing the Abbey for the next stage of your professional and personal journeys.
+The Abbey is rightfully proud of its alumnae community, and all that its former pupils go on to achieve with their lives and careers.
+We are always delighted to hear about what you are doing after departing The Abbey for the next stage of your professional and personal journeys.

 ASROGA Awards facilitate the delivery of a community- or environmentally-focused project, often overseas.
 If you have plans for such a project, and would be interested in applying for an ASROGA Award to support it, please contact us.